 If you’re anything like most people, you might find being in front of the camera for your interview a bit awkward.
 A lot of this is probably down to the fact you're just not used to it, but you also have far less to go on when trying to gauge how you’re coming across (you can’t read your interviewer’s body language as easily).
 At the end of the day, your interviewers want to get a sense of who you are and what you could bring to their organisation, so try to relax and show your personality.
 You don’t want to look scared and nervous throughout your interview, so try to relax into it and smile if you can.

-So there you have it, my six top pieces of advice for Skype interviews.
+So there you have it, my six interview tips for Skype.
 Follow these and you'll be well on your way to impress your interviewers.
 Want to take your interview to the next level?
 Get structured practice and expert feedback on your interview technique with my interview coaching service.